How Can I Arrive and Thrive?

 - Academic Skills Resources for Math and Statistics, including new instructional math videos

 Most of your marks will come from your writing, either in assignments or exams.
 It makes sense, then, to focus on developing your writing skills.
-Many students find the writing assignments at university to be different and more challenging than high school writing.
+Many students find the writing assignments at university to be different and challenging.

 Writing and Analysis: Thesis and Evidence

-The essay or research paper is the most common university writing assignment, but this form of writing differs considerably from writing in high school where your papers likely focused on providing detailed information to describe a topic.
-In a university paper, you will need to go beyond description to explain, analyze, and interpret a question, issue, or idea.
+The essay or research paper is the most common university writing assignment.
+In a university paper, you will need to go beyond description or summary of detailed information; you are expected to explain, analyze, and interpret a question, issue, or idea.
 This explanation or analysis becomes your argument or thesis, which you will support with detailed information or evidence.

 The Writing Process